knikharg/horizon-detection/README.md

 # horizon-detection
 Implementation of horizon detection of sample images.
 The image is rows and columns consisting of pixel values.
 Horizon detection using Bayes Net and Viterbi is explored.
-Started by genetaing the edge strength map which provides the gradient.
+Started by generataing the edge strength map which provides the gradient.
 Below listed are the two approaches

 ### Bayes Net:
 - In approach 1, on using Bayes Net to detect the ridge line we find maximum likelihood of a row based on the pixel intensity.